IS492-SP26/team-project-ai-streamer/README.md

 # C-A-B: An Integrated Governance Pipeline for AI Livestream Agents
 Team Member: Danni Wu, Fitz Song, Caroline Wen

 This repository implements a three-layer research prototype (C-A-B) designed to operationalize security and governance mechanisms for AI agents operating in high-tempo, adversarial livestream chat environments.
-Rather than proposing a new model architecture, this project focuses on system-level integration: translating ideas from prompt-injection defense, guardrails, and automated red-teaming into a deployable and evaluable pipeline for livestream contexts.
+Rather than proposing a new model architecture, this project focuses on system-level integration: translating ideas from prompt-injection defense, guardrails, and automated red-teaming into a deployable and evaluable pipeline for livestream contexts, which is a system-level integration and evaluation framework tailored to adversarial, multi-turn livestream environments.

 ---